 The management services available for the closed control loop steps for "Monitor", "Analyze" and "Decide" are based on file transfer described in TS 28.550 [3], or data streaming described in TS 28.550 [3] and notifications described in TS 28.545 [6].

-The information provided from the "Monitor" step to the "Analyze" step includes performance measurements (see TS 28.552 [7]), KPI’s (see TS 28.554 [8]), performance threshold monitoring events and fault supervision events (see TS 28.532 [9]).
+The information provided from the "Monitor" step to the "Analyze" step includes performance measurements (see TS 28.552 [7]), KPIs (see TS 28.554 [8]), performance threshold monitoring events and fault supervision events (see TS 28.532 [9]).

 The insights provided from the "Analyze" step to the "Decide" step includes analytics outcomes that are not specified in the present document.